A young Black man sitting on the ground in the park and staring into the camera.

 In some people, there can be side effects that make their sleep worse, such as strange dreams/nightmares, and waking up early.

-If melatonin is making your sleep worse, go back to your doctor to discuss trying something else.
+If melatonin is not helping, or making your sleep worse, go back to your doctor to discuss trying something else.

 Alcohol